 Series A in 2022

-Kernal Biologics, Inc. is a biotechnology company focused on designing and developing mRNA immunotherapies aimed at treating diseases such as COVID-19 and various cancers.
-Founded in 2016 and headquartered in Cambridge, Massachusetts, the company leverages its mRNA platform to enable researchers and organizations to create vaccines and therapeutics.
-Kernal’s innovative approach allows specific cells to produce their own therapeutic agents.
-With a team that has strong connections to prestigious institutions like MIT and Harvard, as well as experience in the pharmaceutical industry, Kernal Biologics has garnered recognition for its work, winning multiple awards from notable organizations, including Amgen and NASA.
+Kernal Biologics, Inc. is a biotechnology company based in Cambridge, Massachusetts, focused on designing and developing mRNA immunotherapies for diseases such as COVID-19 and cancer.
+Founded in 2016, the company utilizes its mRNA platform to enable specific cells to produce their own therapeutic agents.
+Kernal's innovative approach has garnered recognition, including awards from notable organizations like Amgen and NASA.
+The team behind Kernal Biologics has strong ties to prestigious institutions such as MIT and Harvard, along with extensive experience in the biotech sector, which underpins their expertise in the mRNA field.

 ReCode Therapeutics